thenativeweb/node-eventstore/README.md

 if you defined an event publisher function the committed event will be dispatched to the provided publisher

+if you just want to load the last event as stream you can call getLastEventAsStream instead of ´getEventStream´.

 ## working with snapshotting